 Danielle Printup

-Danielle Printup is a Hodinohso:ni / Anishnaabe arts administrator and curator from Kitigan Zibi Anishnabeg, QC, with maternal roots in Ohsweken, ON.
-She has Bachelor of Honors in Art History from the University of Guelph (2012) and later interned at the National Gallery of Canada before completing the RBC Indigenous Training Program in Museum Practices at the Canadian Museum of History.
+Dani Printup (she/her) is a Hodinohso:ni (Onondaga) / Anishinaabe (Algonquin) arts worker and curator from Kitigan Zibi Anishinabeg, QC, with maternal roots in Ohsweken, ON.
+She has a Bachelor of Honors in Art History from the University of Guelph (2012).
+She has interned at the National Gallery of Canada and completed the RBC Indigenous Training Program in Museum Practices at the Canadian Museum of History.
 She has worked at Galerie SAW Gallery, the Indigenous Art Centre and the City of Ottawa’s Public Art Program.
-She currently works as the Indigenous Cultural Engagement Coordinator at Carleton University Art Gallery.
-Most recently, Printup curated the group exhibition Future Rivers: Film and Video from the Desert River, which will be presented during the summer of 2021 at the Carleton University Art Gallery.
+She is the Indigenous Cultural Engagement Coordinator at Carleton University Art Gallery.
+Her most recent curatorial projects include curating a solo exhibition of Christian Chapman’s work titled “Run to the Hills!” and a co-curated exhibition with Carmen Robertson of Norval Morrisseau’s work titled “Medicine Currents”, which will both be presented during the fall of 2023 at the Carleton University Art Gallery.
+She is a member of the Wolf Babe Collective, which is a group of curators and artists who create work that draws from their lived experiences as racialized First Nations non-binary people and women.